david-mathews-1994/deltarice/README.md

 ```
 LINK : error LNK2001: unresolved external symbol PyInit_libh5deltaricecompression
 ```
 If this error is reached, then the code actually compiled just fine for our purposes.
 Run the ```python setup.py install``` command a second time and you should see no errors.
 If you do see errors the second time, then something went wrong.

-If you get an error about missing source files when building the extensions, try upgrading setuptools. setuptools prior to 0.7 sometimes doesn't work with Cython.
+In particular, if you get an error about missing source files when building the extensions, try upgrading setuptools.
+I have noticed compatibility issues with setuptools prior to 0.7 not working with Cython.

 ## Example in Python